Block title

-Fahimeh's artist profile
+Fahimeh's profile

 Fahimeh Vahdat is an Iranian American Mixed Media Installation / Performance artist, Women & Children / Human Rights Activist living in the Greater Baltimore / Washington DC region.
 She has exhibited her work both nationally and internationally and has received numerous awards including the 2020 Maryland State Individual Artist grant, the 2018 Robert W. Deutsch Foundation Rubys project grant, the NEA Regional and Puffin Foundation grant for a collaborative stage work for a play.
-In 2022, she was nominated for the Anonymous Was a Woman Award and was one of the six finalists in the Inter-and Multi-Disciplinary Art category at the Baker Artist Award, 2022.
+In 2022, she was nominated for the Anonymous Was a Woman Award and was one of the six finalists in the Inter-and Multi-Disciplinary Art category at the Baker Artist Award, 2022, and 2023.

 Vahdat has exhibited her work nationally and internationally recently at Arlington Art Center, Irving Art Center, Yinchuan Art Museum, China, Cultural Art Center in Argentina, Milwaukee Art Museum, and the University of Italy in Naples to name a few.